karalowry/Lowry-Portfolio/CritiquebyDesign.md

 # Testing the Wireframes

 After sketching my ideas, I asked two friends multiple questions about each of the sketches.
 Their answers for each sketch are below.
-(After the second sketch, I stopped asking about the intended audience because they knew the charts were showing the same thing and for the same purpose.)

 **Pie Chart**